-THE HEART OF A CHAMPION is always beating but it always remembers to beat AS ONE. . .
+THE HEART OF A CHAMPION is always beating but it always remembers to beat AS ONE . . .
 We Pray that our Roots helped you find your Wings – – “That God will Fill your Heart with Dreams and that Faith gives you the Courage to Continue to do Great Things”. . .
-In 1993, Coach Mike coined the phrase “It’s a Great Day to be a Bandit” and it remains True Today – Bandit “Round-Up” Unite & Celebrate – Prayers for You and your entire Family.
-May the challenges that you encountered and met head on in 2025 reflect your resilience and persistence in being elite.
+In 1993, Coach Mike coined the phrase “It’s a Great Day to be a Bandit” and it remains True Today – Bandit “Round-Up” Unite & Celebrate – Happy Birthday to Bandit Brycen Horn who turned 25 on Monday June 15 . . .
+Prayers for You and your entire Family.
+May the challenges that you encounter and meet head on reflect your resilience and persistence in being elite.
 Stay relentless in your pursuit of Excellence.
 You are a role model for those you know and probably for many you don’t know . . .
-Our Home Page Picture is of our Bandits 2000 National Finalist Championship Squad after winning the National Regional Tournament in Tucson Arizona . . .
+Our Home Page Picture is of our First “Lil” Bandits Team in 2015 . . .
 “Prepare, Anticipate, Adapt, Care and Compete Relentlessly” . . .
-IRON SHARPENS IRON: “If you don’t do the little things you won’t get the opportunity to do the big things” – – Our Site now Offers Music, Click the tab to listen
+IRON SHARPENS IRON: “Life is not about getting what YOU deserve it’s about dealing with what YOU receive” – – Our Site now Offers Music, Click the tab to listen

 Bandits Flashback: 2000 National Regional Championship